VowpalWabbit/coba/README.md

  ## Learners

- Learners are algorithms which are able to improve their action selection through interactions with simulations.
+ Learners are algorithms which are able to improve their action selection through interactions with environments.

  A number of algorithms are provided natively with Coba for quick comparsions.
 These include: